rivermont/batch/Webfont/README.md

 #Batch Webfont How-To and FAQ

 ###This guide is not the only way to incorporate the Batch webfont into your work.
 I am far from classing myself as a developer.
-It is just a guide to help you understand more how the web-font is constructed and how best to implement it.
+It is just a guide to help you understand more how the web-font is constructed and how you could implement it.
 ####If you get stuck at all, or require further details the quickest way to contact me is via my [twitter](http://twitter.com/sdmix).

 #####Font Face Setup